Skip to content

 Evaluation

-• Look closely for ptosis, nasal speech, weak neck flexion/extension (same nerve roots as diaphragm), interrupted speech to take extra breaths
+• Look closely for ptosis, nasal speech, weak neck flexion/extension (same nerve roots as diaphragm), interrupted speech to take extra breaths, holding upward gaze

-• These patients do not exhibit “huffing and puffing” like in COPD/asthma exacerbations
+• These pts do not exhibit “huffing and puffing” like in COPD/asthma exacerbations

-• Patients with NMJ disease can go from talking to intubated within several hours!
+• Pts with NMJ disease can go from talking to intubated within several hours!

-• LEMS: less ocular weakness, but do have extremity weakness and absent reflexes.
+• LEMS: less ocular weakness but does have extremity weakness and absent reflexes that improve with muscle use (facilitation)

 • Pulmonary compromise is very rare in LEMS